 Because of a child’s smaller size, a child’s face is often in line with the front bumper of a car.
 This location often causes child pedestrians to suffer upper body injuries when struck by a car.
 Upper extremity injuries are often more serious than lower extremity injuries because of the seriousness of head and neck injuries involved.

 One of the most serious injuries a child can suffer in a Norcross pedestrian accident is a traumatic brain injury, which can lead to lifelong disabilities.
-If your child has suffered an upper extremity injury, brain injury, or any other serious injury in a Georgia pedestrian accident, please contact the Law Offices of Shane Smith to speak with an experienced Norcross pedestrian injury attorney today at 770.487.8999 for a free case consultation.
+If your child has suffered an upper extremity injury, brain injury, or any other serious injury in a Georgia pedestrian accident, please contact Shane Smith Law to speak with an experienced Norcross pedestrian injury attorney today at 770.487.8999 for a free case consultation.